quantumlib/Stim/glue/stimflow/doc/api.md

             This is the `bottom_left` of the rectangle, in 3d.
         forward: The 3d direction along which the text grows as the message gets longer.
             This is the `bottom_right - bottom_left` of the rectangle, in 3d.
-            The length of this vector is ignored.
+            The length of this vector is ignored; the length of the rectangle is determined automatically from the desired text.
-        up: A 3d direction along which the text is oriented.
+        up: The 3d direction along which the text is oriented.
             This is the `top_left - bottom_left` of the rectangle, in 3d.
-            The length of this vector is ignored.
+            The length of this vector is ignored; the height of the rectangle is determined automatically from the text.
             Should be perpendicular to `forward`.
-        mirror_backside: Determines whether or not the text on the back of the rectangle is mirrored (making it readable) or not (keeping the forward direction consistent).
+        mirror_backside: Determines whether the text on the back of the rectangle is mirrored (making it readable) or not (keeping the forward direction consistent).
             Defaults to True (readable on both sides).
     """